ysbaddaden/earl/README.md

 #### Supervisor

 The `Earl::Supervisor` agent monitors other agents (including other supervisors).
-Monitored agents will be spawned in their own fiber when the supervisor starts.
-If a monitored agent crashes it will be recycled then restarted in its own fiber again.
+Monitored agents are spawned in their own fiber when the supervisor starts.
+If a monitored agent crashes it's recycled then restarted in its own fiber.

-A supervisor may be used to keep infinitely running concurrent agents.
-It may also be used to prevent the main thread from exiting.
+A supervisor can keep indefinitely running concurrent agents.
+It can also prevent the main thread from exiting.

-For example, using the `Producer` example from the *Registry* section, we may supervise the producer agent with:
+For example, let's supervise the `Producer` example from the *Registry* section:

 ```crystal
 supervisor = Supervisor.new